Bors-magedao/mage-docs/pages/faq.md

 ## Node Types on Mage Liquidity Layer: Constant Function Market Maker (CFMM)

-Mage Labs' core protocol is built on a Constant Function Market Maker (CFMM) model, specifically a flat-fee Constant Product Market Maker (CPMM) with time-weighted curve rewards.
+Mage Labs core protocol is built on a Constant Function Market Maker (CFMM) model, specifically a flat-fee Constant Product Market Maker (CPMM) with time-weighted curve rewards.
 This design provides a simplified and efficient method for liquidity provision, moving away from more complex models that require active management of price ranges.

 ### Mage Labs Node Structure